Additive and geometric transversality of fractal sets in the integers: Discrete fractal geometry and multiplicatively invariant subsets of the integers

 \subsection{Connections to symbolic dynamics}

-Throughout this subsection, we use $\sigma$ to denote the left-shift on $\{0,1,\ldots,r-1\}^{\Nz}$, which is defined by
+Throughout this subsection, we use $\sigma$ to denote the left-shift on $\Lambda_r^{\Nz}$, which is defined by

-In the language of symbolic dynamics, any closed subset of $\{0,1,\ldots,r-1\}^{\Nz}$ satisfying $\sigma(\Sigma) \subseteq \Sigma$ is called a \define{subshift}.
-The \define{language set} associated to a subshift $\Sigma$ is the set of all the finite words appearing in the elements of $\Sigma$, i.e.,
+We endow $\Lambda_r$ with the discrete topology and $\Lambda_r^{\Nz}$ with the product (or Tychonoff) topology.
+In the context of symbolic dynamics, any closed subset of $\Lambda_r^{\Nz}$ satisfying $\sigma(\Sigma) \subseteq \Sigma$ is called a \define{subshift}.
+The \define{language set} associated to a subshift $\Sigma$ is the set of all the finite words, including the empty word, appearing in the elements of $\Sigma$, i.e.,

-The language set of any subshift can be naturally embedded into the integers by identifying finite words in the alphabet $\{0,1,\ldots,r-1\}$ with the base-$r$ expansion in the integers.
-This gives rise to the following definition.
+The language set of any subshift can be naturally embedded into the integers in two ways, giving rise to the following definition.